 Then add iptables to the default runlevel of all your nodes:

-# rc-update add iptables default
+root #rc-update add iptables default

-The Portable Batch System (PBS) is a flexible batch queueing and workload management system originally developed for NASA.
+The Portable Batch System (PBS) is a flexible batch queuing and workload management system originally developed for NASA.
 It operates on networked, multi-platform UNIX environments, including heterogeneous clusters of workstations, supercomputers, and massively parallel systems.
 Development of PBS is provided by Altair Grid Technologies.

-Note: OpenPBS ebuild does not currently set proper permissions on var-directories used by OpenPBS. |
+OpenPBS ebuild does not currently set proper permissions on var-directories used by OpenPBS.

 Before starting using OpenPBS, some configurations are required.
 The files you will need to personalize for your system are: